 Description from the jacket of my first book: My name is Christy Jordan and I like to feed people.

-You won’t find fancy food or new-fangled recipes in this cookbook—just easy, no-fuss Southern favorites such as Chicken and Dumplings, Homemade Banana Pudding, Aunt Looney’s Macaroni Salad, Fried Green Tomatoes, and Daddy’s Rise-and-Shine Biscuits.
+You won’t find fancy food or new-fangled recipes in this cookbook.
+These are just easy, no-fuss Southern favorites.
+Some of which are Chicken and Dumplings, Homemade Banana Pudding, Aunt Looney’s Macaroni Salad, Fried Green Tomatoes, and Daddy’s Rise-and-Shine Biscuits.
 (I want to make one thing as clear as possible: How your mama made it is the right way!
 I’m going to bring it to you how my mama made it, which is the only right way for me.)

 These stories and recipes come from my heart.
 They are a gift from my ancestors, but the ability to have them heard is a gift from you.
 Take a seat at the Southern Plate table; you’re with family now.